 - Red cabbage sauerkraut reduces homocysteine levels.
 Low homocysteine levels are a good sign for heart and arterial health

-- Red cabbage sauerkraut contains phytonutrients, nutrients such as vitamins.
+- Red cabbage sauerkraut contains phytonutrients and nutrients such as vitamins.

-- Red cabbage sauerkraut contains polyphenols, these are antioxidants.
+- Red cabbage sauerkraut contains polyphenols, which are antioxidants.

 - Red cabbage sauerkraut contains anthocyanins – red and blue pigments – that protect the brain and aid digestion.